Gremlin100004/InterviewProject/README.md

 3. Viewing posts by time.
 4. Viewing posts by rating.
 5. View your posts.
-6. View users posts (click link "user").
+6. View users posts (click on link "user").
-7. View a post with number likes and comments.
+7. View a post with number likes and comments(click on link "tittle post").
 8. Add , edit and remove a post.
 9. Add or remove a comment.
 10. Add or remove a like.